rach7777/monax-may/about.md

 We’re here to make that happen.
 That’s why we built [Eris v 0.1 in June 2014](https://eris.projectdouglas.org) and it is why we are building Eris v 1.0 now.

-Announcements to follow in Q1 2015.
+Details to follow in 2015.